frankharkins/flake8-qiskit-migration/README.md

 ## With Python venv

 If you don't want to use `pipx`, you can manually create a new environment for the linter.
+This approach also lets you use [`nbqa`](https://github.com/nbQA-dev/nbQA) to check Jupyter notebooks.
 Delete the environment when you're finished.

 ```sh
 # Make new environment and install